Chicago citation style

 In the note, cite only the name of the first author followed by "et al."

-In the bibliography entry, include all authors' names.
-List authors in the same order in which they appear within the source.
-Only the first author’s name is inverted in the bibliography, and all other author names are written in natural order, beginning with the first name (14.76).
+In the bibliography entry, include up to 6 authors' names.
+If there are more than 6 authors, list the first 3 followed by "et al." List authors in the same order in which they appear within the source.
+Only the first author’s name is inverted in the bibliography, and all other author names are written in natural order, beginning with the first name (13.78).

 Sample note: